Bod9001/DockerFileForAMDAIWin/README.md

 it will crash when generating images , when on the final step workaround, turn off instant replay,

-All of this is done in an hacky way just to get it working, if you want to contact me about doing something with this Bod9001 on discord (mainly because I forget to check github notifications)

-the initial model loading takes ages for some reason, haven't worked out how to cash it
+the initial model loading takes ages for some reason, haven't worked out how to cash it on automatic_1111

 ## Requires